 Maybe it's a generational aberration.
-Maybe kids growing up now, with same-sex civil unions legalized in Illinois and gay marriage given the OK in states like New York and Iowa, will not attach that negative connotation to the term when they're teens and young adults.
+Maybe kids growing up now, with and gay marriage given the OK in states like New York and Iowa, will not attach that negative connotation to the term when they're teens and young adults.
 Maybe my future kids will grow up in a time when a reference to a certain sexual orientation won't be used to criticize something as unrelated as a homework assignment or the price of a cheeseburger.

 But maybe not.

 The way classmates said "gay" when I was in school, and the way I still hear it today, it seems the speaker is not thinking about the term they're using.
 Instead, it seems to simply be a part of the young person's language.